pacofina/enodes/README.md

-Easer way to work with nodes in maya
+Easier way to work with nodes in maya
 =========================

 ### Import the base class